-Campaigns: Describes campaigns in Broadsign Control Administrator.
-Configuring campaign options starts at 1:57.
+Campaigns – Describes campaigns in Broadsign Control Administrator.
+Configuring campaign options starts at 1:22.

 By default, when using display unit selection or criteria targeting, it is not necessary to select any of the available display units.
-In order to force a selection and prevent users from going to the next page in the campaign creation wizard, you can configure certain domain-level settings.
+To force a selection and prevent users from going to the next page in the campaign creation wizard, you can configure certain domain-level settings.

 The available domain-level user settings for campaigns are:

 - Force Display Unit Selection in Campaign Wizard

 - Force Display Unit Criteria Selection in Campaign Wizard

 - Force Frame Criteria Selection in Campaign Wizard